 Classification Plan and Records Retention Schedule

-RIM Training Program
+RIM Training Programs

-Email Policy and Training Program
+Email Policy and Training Programs

 BYOD, Social Media, Cloud and Acceptable Use Policy

 Standard Content Types List

 RIM Glossary and Concordance

 Did you know that the purpose of a RIM Bylaw is to authorize the creation and maintenance of a RIM Program including a RIM Manual.
 That the manual must be kept up to date and address actions like 'disposition' before the organization can legally dispose of records?